mendesbarreto/.hammerspoon/README.md

 git clone git@github.com:mendesbarreto/.hammerspoon.git ~/.hammerspoon
 ```

-Relead config using hammerspoon as shown in the picture below:
+Reload the config using hammerspoon as shown in the picture below:

 ![](docs/assets/hammerspoon-reload-ex.png)